4 Best Open Source POS Systems for Small Businesses in 2023

 - Implementation and customization are not intuitive

 Odoo is an excellent POS system with a free basic version providing all the features that small retail shops and restaurants need, and a multitude of additional paid programs.
-These add-ons start at around $20 per user and can add up fast.
+These add-ons vary widely in price and can add up fast.

 - Multiple registers with offline mode: Odoo supports multiple registers, is compatible with all touch-screen devices (tablets or mobile devices) and cloud-based with offline mode functionality (for open tickets), and can run multiple checks simultaneously.